 L-arginine is a versatile amino acid that’s found in a variety of products.
-Some of the most common ways to consume arginine include preworkout supplements, greens powders, and by eating certain foods.
+Some of the most common ways to consume arginine include preworkout supplements, green powders, and by eating certain foods.

 You may have heard of products called preworkout supplements in the fitness industry.
 Although the ingredients will vary, most pre-workouts will contain L-arginine blended with other essential amino acids (among loads of other ingredients).

-You may already be adding greens powder to your morning smoothies, so it’s possible you meet your arginine quota that way.
-Most greens powder (like Organifi Green Juice), include some combination of spirulina, spinach, kale, and other leafy greens in powdered form.
+You may already be adding a green powder to your morning smoothies, so it’s possible you meet your arginine quota that way.
+Most green powders (think Organifi Green Juice) include some combination of spirulina, spinach, kale, and other leafy greens in powdered form.